ktaylor63/southeast/site/content/faq/florida-black-bear-90-day-not-substantial-finding.md

 ## What is the estimated Florida black bear population?

-In 2016 the Florida Black Bear occupied approximately 45 percent of its historic range with an estimated population of more than 4,000 that is increasing.
+In 2016 the Florida Black Bear occupied approximately 45 percent of its historical range with an estimated population of more than 4,000 that is increasing.
 That is a significant improvement from 1998, when state estimates reflected only 400 bears throughout  Florida.

 ## The petitioner’s raised concerns regarding the recent 2015 hunting season authorized by the State of Florida.
 Isn’t that enough to warrant further federal review for possible listing?